eloisp/react-native-ntp-sync/README.md

 ```

 - `syncInterval` (+number) : The time (in milliseconds) between each call to an NTP server to get the latest UTC timestamp.
 Defaults to 5 minutes
+- `startOnline` (boolean) : A flag to control network activity upon clockSync instantiation.
+Defaults to `true`. (immediate NTP server fetch attempt)
 - `syncOnCreation` (boolean) : A flag to control the NTP sync upon instantiation.
-Defaults to `true`. (immediate NTP server fetch attempt)
+Defaults to `true`. (immediate NTP server fetch attempt if startOnline is true)
 - `syncTimeout` (+number) : The timeout (in milliseconds) that will be used in every NTP syncronization .
 Defaults to 10 seconds

 ```javascript